-Advance to Practicum
+Advance to Practicum (A2P)

-Students are required to complete the Advance to Practicum process prior to accruing hours at an approved clinical training site.
-One semester before a student is to begin their clinical training, the student must enroll in Professional Development II (PSY6995).
-This course is designed to help facilitate the Advance to Practicum process and prepare the student to begin their clinical training.
-Once a student has completed the Advance to Practicum process, a one- time fee of \$1,200 is charged to the student's account when they take their first PSY6800 Supervised Practicum Course.
-(Students should have a trainee position at an approved clinical training site at the time of their interview.)
+Students are required to complete the Advance to Practicum (A2P) process prior to accruing hours at an approved clinical training site.
+One semester before a student begins their clinical training, the student must enroll in Professional Development II (PSY6995).
+This course is designed to help facilitate the A2P process and prepare the students to begin their clinical training.
+Once a student has completed the A2P process, a one-time fee of \$1,200 is charged to the student's account when they take their first PSY6800 Supervised Practicum Course.
+Students should have a trainee position at an approved clinical training site at the time of their interview.

-Students must complete the following requirements and obtain departmental approval to Advance to Practicum:
+Students must complete the following requirements and obtain departmental approval to A2P:

-1. Completion of at least 12 units of coursework, in addition to all the prerequisite courses, which includes:
+1. Completion of at least 12 units of coursework, in addition to all the prerequisite courses, which include: